 Has disbursement or expenditure transaction dates within the previous 12 months.

 The tests return a “pass” or “fail” result for each activity (or organisation file depending on the indicator being measured) included in an organisation’s data files that meet the current data requirement.
+For the Networked data organisation references test each activity has a percentage score rather than a “pass” or “fail” score, and these are aggregated to calculate the overall score for that test.
 A complete list of the tests run against data published to the IATI Registry for the Index is available in Annex 2.
 These tests were developed in an open consultation with Index peer reviewers and current IATI publishers.
 We welcome feedback on them.

 3.4 Defining and measuring frequency of IATI data

 Frequency refers to how often an organisation publishes information on its development activities to the IATI Registry.
 Publishing monthly allows an organisation to achieve the maximum indicator score of 100 points; publishing quarterly up to 95 points; and publishing less than quarterly up to 75 points.
+To calculate the frequency, the data quality percentage from the tracker tests is converted to points and then multiplied by a frequency multiplier.
+The conversion to points converts the data quality percentage to a proportion of the remaining 66.67 points still available after the 33.33 format points have been allocated.
+This is done by dividing by 1.5 (so, 100% would convert to 66.6 points).
+After converting the percentage to points, we apply a publication frequency multiplier.
+For monthly publication this is 1 (allowing the remaining 66.67 points to be scored, meaning a maximum of 100 points can be scored for the indicator), for quarterly it is 0.925 (allowing a maximum of 95 points) and for less than quarterly 0.625 (allowing a maximum of 75 points).

-Example: An organisation that publishes current data to the IATI Registry every quarter, with 80% of that current data passing the indicator tests, would receive the following score for that indicator: 50 + (80*) = 86 points.
-If the organisation publishes monthly, it receives a score of 50 + (80*0.5) = 90 points.
+Example: An organisation that publishes current data to the IATI Registry every quarter, with 80% of that current data passing the indicator tests, would receive the following score for that indicator:

+Convert the percentage to points: 80 ÷ 1.5 = 53.33

+Multiply by the frequency multiplier for quarterly publication: 53.33 x 0.925 = 49.33

+Add data quality points to format points: 49.33 + 33.33 = 82.67

+If the organisation publishes monthly, it receives the following score:

+Convert the percentage to points: 80 ÷ 1.5 = 53.33

+Multiply by the frequency multiplier for quarterly publication: 53.33 x 1 = 53.33

+Add data quality points to format points: 53.33 + 33.33 = 86.67

 The frequency of publication is calculated based on the IATI Dashboard methodology.
 Details of the methodology and the frequency of publication for existing publishers can be found at: http://publishingstats.iatistandard.org/timeliness.html